bbarcesaj125/dotlessdots/README.md

 + i3
 + i3bar with conky
-+ a patched Tint2 version as a detached tray icons application
++ a patched Tint2 version as a detached tray area/bar which can be toggled on and off
 + vim
 + dmenu
 + mpd with ncmpcpp